lateralblast/oort/README.md

-	-e MODEL:    Display firmware information for a specific model of Emulex HBA (eg. SG-XPCIEFCGBE-E8-Z) -q MODEL:    Display firmware information for a specific model of Qlogic HBA (eg. SG-XPCIEFCGBE-Q8-Z) -i FILE:     Open a locally saved HTML file for processing rather then fetching it -r PATCH:    Get README for a patch from MOS (Requires Username and Password) -w WORK_DIR: Set work directory (Default is ~/.goofball)
+	-e MODEL:    Display firmware information for a specific model of Emulex HBA (eg. SG-XPCIEFCGBE-E8-Z) -q MODEL:    Display firmware information for a specific model of Qlogic HBA (eg. SG-XPCIEFCGBE-Q8-Z) -i FILE:     Open a locally saved HTML file for processing rather then fetching it -p PATCH:    Get a patch from MOS (Requires Username and Password) -r PATCH:    Get README for a patch from MOS (Requires Username and Password) -w WORK_DIR: Set work directory (Default is ~/.goofball)
 	-c:          Output in CSV format
+	-x:          Get patchdiag.xref
 	-o FILE:     Open a file for writing (CSV mode)

 Examples